Pola

 Do users even notice if an app is hybrid?

-Is Native automatically more secure than Hybrid?
+Is Native automatically safer than Hybrid?

 Can hybrid apps work offline?